 A brighter future for glaucoma diagnosis and treatment

-Glaucoma Once, new innovations in glaucoma treatment were thin on the ground.
-Now a number of breakthroughs are beginning to emerge that point to a more positive future for patients.
+Glaucoma A number of breakthroughs are beginning to emerge that point to a more positive future for glaucoma patients.

 Early diagnosis is vital because treatment is available that can slow the progress of the disease.
 An optician will look at your optic nerve, measure your visual field and test the pressure within your eyes.
 It's sensible for people under 40 to have an eye examination every five years; although if you have a family history of glaucoma, or are of Afro-Caribbean origin, or very shortsighted, then your risk is increased so you should be tested more often.
 As the risk of glaucoma increases with age, those over 40 should also have more frequent eye examinations.

 Glaucoma patients can present with increased pressure inside the eyes, known as intraocular pressure, or IOP.
-However, it should be stressed that even those with normal levels can develop glaucoma.
 To treat the disease effectively, it's important to lower pressure, which can be done using eye drops, laser treatment or surgery.

 “Controlling the pressure in your eyes over the course of 24 hours reduces the risk of the disease getting worse,” says Martin.
 “The problem is, most studies show that only half the people who are prescribed treatment actually use it.
 They may take eye drops for a while but then either forget or give up.
 But if you have been prescribed eye drops, you must use them every day.”